AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt.md

 You are the Senior Python Engineer on my team and I am the product manager.
 Your duties for the current sprint have been assigned as below:
-### Response Submission Endpoints
+### Input Validation

-**ID:** 284
+**ID:** 289

 **Work Item Type:** User Story

 **State:** Active

-**Tags:** api; user-response
+**Tags:** security; validation

 **Description:**

-Develop API endpoints for submitting and retrieving user responses to quiz questions.
-The submission endpoint should accept the user's answer, validate it, and store it along with the timestamp and correctness status.
-The retrieval endpoint should allow fetching user responses based on filters like user ID, question ID, or time range, with pagination support.
+Implement strict input validation for all user inputs in the quiz app backend to prevent potential security vulnerabilities.
+Validate and sanitize input data, such as user credentials, question content, and API parameters, to mitigate the risk of injection attacks, cross-site scripting (XSS), and other malicious activities.

 **Acceptance Criteria:**

-- - User response submission endpoint
+- Input validation implemented
-- Accepts and validates user's answer
+- User credentials validated
-- Stores answer timestamp correctness
+- Question content sanitized
-- User response retrieval endpoint
+- API parameters validated
-- Supports filtering and pagination
+- injection attacks prevented
-- Tested with different scenarios
+- XSS and other attacks mitigated

-### Implement response submission endpoints
+### Implement input validation

-**ID:** 285
+**ID:** 290

 **Work Item Type:** Task

 **State:** Active

-**Tags:** api
+**Tags:** security

 **Description:**

-Implement user response submission endpoints in main.py
+Implement input validation in all endpoint-related files